ieru/kosa/README.md

 Now, open your browser and type ````http://localhost:4568````

-### Running on a Production Server
+### Running on a Production Server (Debian / Ubuntu Linux)

 A good option for Linux servers is to use NGINX + Passenger.
-You can deploy both servers by running the command below (for a Debian/ Ubuntu users)
+You can deploy both servers by running the command below

     # copy-and-paste all in one line